EVLTrendy/blog/src/blog/2024-02-03-umgs-exit-the-shift-of-music.md

 image: /assets/blog/umg-s-exit-the-shift-of-music.jpg
 imageAlt: "UMG's Exit: The Shift of Music "
 ---
 Have you heard the most recent news regarding TikTok?
 There appears to be a great deal of drama in the music industry.
-It seems like Universal Music Group has made the decision to take its complete catalog off the website!
+It seems like Universal Music Group has made the decision to take its complete catalog off the TikTok App.
 You read correctly: one of the largest brands in the business has severed ties with TikTok.

 You might be wondering how the recent TikTok and UMG deal affects the platform?\
 \